 Google Tag Manager is a tool that allows users and website administrators to manage and create marketing tags on their websites.
-It supports to make the management of marketing tag be uncomplicated, effortless, manageable, straightforward, and dependable through permitting social media promoters, and sellers to make website tags.
-Some users would say that it is a very simple platform that anyone can have without the knowledge, skills, and help of a formal website developer or engineer.
+It supports making the management of marketing tags uncomplicated, effortless, manageable, straightforward, and dependable by permitting social media promoters and sellers to make website tags.
+Some users would say that it is a straightforward platform that anyone can have without the knowledge, skills, and help of a formal website developer or engineer.

-Regarding definitions or some background where tag managers started, you might have encountered Google Tag Manager (GTM) while you were scrolling through the pages on the internet.
+Regarding definitions or some background where tag managers started, you might have encountered Google Tag Manager (GTM) while scrolling through the internet pages.
 However, those words might still confuse you.
-We’ll provide some of the critical matters regarding GTM that will help you to understand it better.
+We’ll provide some of the critical matters regarding GTM to help you understand it better.

-Google provides free software, which is now what we called Google Tag Manager.
-It enables you to install different types of codes or tags on your websites, such as remarketing tags, Adwords conversion script, Google Analytics event codes, Google Analytics tracking code, and a lot more.
+Google provides free software, which is now what we call Google Tag Manager.
+It enables you to install different codes or tags on your websites, such as remarketing tags, Adwords conversion script, Google Analytics event codes, Google Analytics tracking code, and more.

 On the contrary, all tags are inside the GTM account with Google Tag Manager, making it more possible to maintain your page despite the number of events.